An official website of the United States government

 TYPES OF SUPPORT NAVY BAND NORTHWEST PROVIDES:

-Navy Band Northwest supports local Navy Recruiting efforts, mostly in the form of our Popular Music Group performing Top 40, Country and Rock music at student body assemblies in schools.
+Navy Band Northwest supports local Navy recruiting efforts, most often in the form of our rock band performing top 40, country and rock music at school assemblies.

-Our Ceremonial and Parade Band, Brass Band, Popular Music Group, Woodwind Quartet, Brass Quintet, and Protocol Combo are available for public concerts.
-These concerts can be scheduled as a single event or in conjunction with community festivals.
+Our concert band, marching band, brass band, rock band, woodwind quintet, brass quintet, and jazz combo are available for public concerts or parades.
+These performances can be scheduled as a single event or in conjunction with community festivals.
 The primary requirement for these concerts is that they be free and open to the public.

 Navy Band Northwest staunchly supports music education from elementary to collegiate levels.
-All of our ensembles are appropriate for school performances and Navy Band Northwest members also regularly provide individual appearances as clinicians and ensemble coaches.
-Clinics can be tailored for specific needs of music students including: instrument demonstrations, master class presentations, sectional work, or even joining Navy Band Northwest members on stage.
+All of our ensembles are appropriate for school performances and Navy Band Northwest members also occasionally provide individual appearances as clinicians and ensemble coaches.
+Clinics can be tailored to the specific needs of students, including instrument demonstrations, master class presentations, sectional work, or even joining Navy Band Northwest members on stage.

 ENSEMBLES